pkic/pkimm/categories/awareness/_index.md

 Contact information for the SPOC should be disclosed to all PKI participants.
 The SPOC may be reached through different communication channels, such as:
-- email
+- Email
-- phone
+- Phone
-- web site form
+- Web site form
-- other
+- Other

 #### Assessment